cvick32/ConditionalHistory/README.md

 To get back to the main branch run: `git switch main`.

+## Output Files

+To view the output of our tool, first run a benchmark: `python run_benchmark.py CondHist single --only_run=array_copy.smt2`.

+Then, after that command terminates, view the `out.vmt` file in the `src` directory.
+This file is runnable in `ic3ia` like so: `ic3ia out.vmt`.

+## "Interesting" Benchmarks

+To find a benchmark that requires synthesizing a history condition you can look in the `interp` dictionary of `paper-results/CondHist/aeval-multiple-results.py`.

+Then, to run that benchmark, for instance `array_hybr_sum.smt2`, run:

+`python run_benchmarks.py CondHist multiple --only_run=array_hybr_sum.smt2`

 # Reproducing Results
 To reproduce all the results from the paper in full you will need to run the following commands: